--Kindergarten applicants (five years old as of September 1 of each school year) must provide a copy of immunization records if they are not enrolled in a recognized California school program (see above).
-Older children will have provided this information to their schooling program of choice.
+-You must provide a copy of immunization records for any child not enrolled in a recognized California school program (see above).
 For more information visit www.shotsforschool.org.

 -If you are planning to use charter school funds, you may use them toward school year tuition.
 Your deposit, however, must be paid with your personal funds.
 Your purchase order must be attached to the application.
-We will apply the divide the total amount by nine to reduce monthly tuition payments with the exception of June, which your deposit pays for.
+I will apply the divided total amount by nine to reduce monthly tuition payments with the exception of June, which your deposit pays for.

 -Final due date to apply for each school year is August 15 unless additional space is available.

 -$300.00 payment per week enrolled is due with application.